-Online students depend on reliable wired or wireless internet access to connect to their courses in Duquesne’s learning management system, Blackboard, and to interact with instructors and other students through GoToMeeting web conferencing.
+Online students depend on reliable wired or wireless internet access to connect to their courses in Duquesne’s learning management system, Blackboard, and to interact with instructors and other students through Zoom Meetings (real-time web conferencing).
 Students who own their own computers/devices and who are readily able to access their courses with stable and reliable internet access will be best positioned for success.

 Real-Time Web Conferences

-Computers or laptops with built in webcams and microphones allow students to participate in GoToMeeting virtual web conferences with their classmates and instructor.
+Computers or laptops with built in webcams and microphones allow students to participate in Zoom Meetings with their classmates and instructor.
 Machines without built in webcams should be equipped with a webcam and headset, to support these real-time learning experiences.

 Hardware and Software